usaussie/Guilford-CIP/README.md

 A contact person must be designated to respond to complaints about violations of the principles.
 An administrative or judicial court must have the jurisdiction to review whether the agency has applied these principles appropriately.

+# Additional Resources

+For instructions on using R for data analysis, refer to "R for Data Science" (https://r4ds.had.co.nz/).

+For more detailed suggestions about data formatting, see this resource: https://project-open-data.cio.gov/v1.1/schema/

 # Citations